MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/push.md

 # Push - Sample Swift App and Tutorials
 In this tutorial you will learn how to send push notifications to users through Mobile Center.
+Code allowing Mobile Center to send notifications is included in the sample Swift app.

 First, follow the [getting started tutorial](getting-started.md) to set up the sample Swift app.